Mind-Animator/Mind-Animator/README.md

 - [ ] Upload the project code for Mind-Animator.
 - [ ] Release the reconstruction results of Mind-Animator on all test sets.
 - [ ] Release the checkpoints of Mind-Animator.

+## Preliminaries
+This code was developed and tested with:
+·